aj-enns/microsoft.devcenter/terraform/devbox-with-customized-image/README.md

 **Configures:**

-- Project max dev boxes per user: 10 (default limit)
+- Project max dev boxes per user: 10 (without this, users can't create any Dev Boxes)

+**Important:** Wait for Packer builds to complete before running this script.
+It will check for image versions and wait if they're not ready yet.

 ---